Poker Betting Patterns: Read and Exploit Opponents

 2. Street-by-Street Betting Patterns

 How players bet across multiple streets (flop, turn, river) reveals enormous information about their strategy and hand strength.
+Unusual lines, like a donk bet into the preflop raiser, are often the most revealing of all.

 The "Bet-Bet-Jam" Pattern